eclipse/epsilon-website/mkdocs/docs/doc/egl.md

 - formatting algorithms (for producing generated text that is well-formatted and hence readable), and traceability mechanisms (for linking generated text with source models).

 !!! tip "Try EGL online"
-    You can run and fiddle with an EGL template that generates an ASCII-based Gantt chart from a project scheduling model in the [online Epsilon Playground](../../playground/?egl).
+    You can run and fiddle with EGL templates in the [online Epsilon Playground](../../playground/?egx).

 ## Abstract Syntax